sncis/newsdAuthBackend/README.md

 #### Transportation Layer
 * security headers
-* CORS Configuration
+* CORS Configuration (Working on local environment.
+In Production their is an unknown issue and I was not able to fix it yet, due to time reasons.)
-* only HTTPS connections are allowed for local development and public verison hosted on Heroku
+* only HTTPS connections are allowed for local development and public version hosted on Heroku

 #### Application Layer
 * Authentication based on username & password and JWT Token
+* Password encoding
 * Rolebased Authorisation
 * Email verification for Registration
 * Custom application entrypoint filters
-* validating incomming Data based on JSON Schema
+* validating incoming Article data based on JSON Schema
 * Logging
-* Custom validators to prevent malicious data entering into the DB
+* Custom validators to validate incoming data
+* Restricting Login attempts
+* Rejecting too long request body